-Newborns’ nails are soft enough that they don’t need frequent cutting – they’re usually worn down by your baby’s clothing.
+Newborns’ nails are soft enough that they don’t need trimming often – they’re usually worn down by your baby’s clothing.
 As your baby gets old enough to interact with his environment, his daily activities will also help to wear down his nails.

 Try to do this task when your newborn is asleep, very calm or drowsy.
-For older children, you can use a high chair or car seat where the child can be strapped in.
+For older children, you can use a high chair or car seat where you can strap your child in.

-- Use special baby nail clippers or an emery board.
+- Use special baby nail clippers, baby nail scissors or an emery board.

-- Work with someone else if it helps – one holding the newborn as the other trims the nails.
+- Work with someone else if it helps – one holds your baby as the other trims the nails.

 - Trim toenails straight across to prevent ingrown nails.